 Soothe teething pain

 Soothing teething pain is something we know all about at Matchstick Monkey!
 Our Monkey teethers aren’t just created to be chomped on safely.
-They help you administer teething gel and granules too, right to the source of the pain.
 Specially shaped to safely get to where it hurts, they’re the perfect soother for any child who’s teething.